Community-Centered Climate Action for 3rd – 5th Grade Teachers

 This course is intended for teachers of 3rd-5th grade students with some flexibility in what they teach.
-The action project in this course is focused on idling cars and buses during school pickup so is best suited for schools that have not already actively engaged on this issue with their community and teachers who can make the project a part of their school day.
+The action project in this course is focused on idling cars and buses during school pickup and the role of trees as carbon capturers.
+It is best suited for teachers who can make this student-generated action project a part of their school day.
 Others are welcome but will likely be unable to implement the materials.

 IslandWood acknowledges that we live and work on the ancestral land of the Coast Salish people, who have been stewards of this region's land and waters since time immemorial, and who continue to protect these lands and waters for future generations, as promised by the Point Elliott Treaty of 1855, the Treaty of Point No Point of 1855, and the Treaty of Medicine Creek of 1854.